All about pruning shrubs and plants

 winter prune

-Winter is the time to prune Roses, namely climbing roses, Floridundas, Hybrid tea but not ramblers.
+Winter - as in January and February, is the time to prune Roses, namely climbing roses, Floridundas, Hybrid tea but not ramblers.

 Prune also Groups 2 & 3 Clematis

-It is always best to prune during a mild spell in winter.
+Whatever you are pruning it is always best done during a mild spell in winter.

 How to winter prune wisteria advice and video.